cnmbnyc/nd082-Azure-Cloud-DevOps-Part-2/README.md

 * Project running on Azure App Service

+1. The Flask app is run in Azure using Azure App Service, which is a `PaSS`.

 ![Running on Azure App Service](app-running-in-app-service.png)

 * Project cloned into Azure Cloud Shell

+1. First step, clone the repo using Azure Shell, which is easy after setting up the SSH correctly.

 ![Azure Cloud Shell ssh Clone the repo](cloud_shell_ssh_clone.png)

 * Passing tests that are displayed after running the `make all` command from the `Makefile`

+1. Then, SSH'd into the repo and run `make all` including Dependency Installation, Lint and Test.

 ![Passing all the tests with `make all`](local_make_all.png)

 * Output of a test run

+1. `make test` passed all the test cases.

 ![Pass Github Actions in remote](github_actions_pass.png)

 * Successful deploy of the project in Azure Pipelines.
 [Note the official documentation should be referred to and double checked as you setup CI/CD](https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/python-webapp?view=azure-devops).

+1. After a few clicks, deployment through Azure Pipelines could be done.
+1. The difficult part is, you need to fill in a Google Form to request a free parallel, which is totally a disaster.
+1. And if you survived the disaster, everything will be good to go.

 ![Deploy service in Azure Pipelines](deploy-project-in-Azure-Pipelines.png)

 * Running Azure App Service from Azure Pipelines automatic deployment

+1. After Azure Pipelines (kinda like Github Actions) passed all the steps, inside the Azure App Service, the deployment success will be shown.

 ![Run App Service from Azure Pipelines deployment](run-app-service-from-pipelines.png)